Start the Step-by-Step FAFSA Tutorial for Completing the 2015-2016 Free Application for Federal Student Aid

 CSS/Financial Aid PROFILE

 The CSS/Financial Aid PROFILE form from the College Board is used by about 250 mostly private colleges to award their own financial aid funds.
 The FAFSA is still used for awarding federal and state aid at these schools.
-The PROFILE asks more questions than the FAFSA.
+The CSS PROFILE asks more questions than the FAFSA.

-Differences Between the FAFSA and PROFILE Forms
+Differences Between the FAFSA and CSS PROFILE Forms

-There are more than a dozen important differences between the FAFSA and PROFILE financial aid application forms.
+There are more than a dozen important differences between the FAFSA and CSS PROFILE financial aid application forms.
 These differences affect the treatment of assets, income and the number of children in college, among other aspects of the financial aid formulas.

 Institutional Applications for Student Financial Aid